mariahlaqua/reading-page/README.md

 ### Further Optimizations

 Allow recommendations to be saved by page visitors, and display previous recommendations.
+In general some of the code needs to be cleaned up, and some comments added to clarify what is happening and where.

 ### How to Install and Run Locally